Black Diamond Mines Regional Preserve

 • CA Bloom May - Jul

-• Thin compound leaves along the stem.
+• Short, thin compound leaves make bundles along the stem.

 • Other Trefoils